1919–20 American Cup

-The 1920 American Cup was the annual open cup held by the American Football Association.
+The 1920 American Cup was the annual challenge cup held by the American Football Association.
+The A.F.A. officials were president Duncan Carswell of Orange, vice–president Donald McMillan of East Newark, recording secretary James Gulletly of Kearny, and financial secretary/treasurer Andrew N. Beveridge of Kearny, NJ with the advisory board made up of William Patrick, Harry Craig, Hector MacDonald, Andrew M. Brown and Donald MacMillan.
 Bethlehem Steel had their streak of four straight American Cup wins broken this year by Robins Dry Dock of Brooklyn.
-The shipbuilders defeated the steelworkers 1-0 in the final on May 2 at Harrison, New Jersey.
+The shipbuilders defeated the steelworkers 1–0 in the final on May 2 at Harrison, New Jersey.